m3dwards/longmynd.org/content/weather/weather-from-22nd-may.md

 title: Weather from 22nd May
 date: 2023-05-22T07:03:39.345Z
 ---
+Thursday is somewhere between a bit light to ridge soar and just right.
+Direction is due to be between NNE and NE so site choice is difficult - Corndon ok in a NNE but NE means it's right on the rocky corner and rubbish for soaring.
+However it's currently NNW in some places so may stay north, the upper winds at inversion level are due to be North all day, it's just the lower winds that have the easterly component.
+Inversion due to rise to 4000ft, so again in these high pressure days, later is better in the day.
+I would not recommend it as a good site choice, but I flew Caer Caradoc the other day in a north wind and it was soarable just about, but beware the nice bottom landing fields are all in long crop and the rest nearby are strewn with high tension power cables.
+Red Hopton would be a safer option if its basically north, for those with the required experience level (see site guide),

+\---------------------------------------------------------

 Wednesday looks to be better than Tuesday turned out.
 It's supposed to be northerly but at present has a fair bit of west in it.
 Due to get stronger so at present the most likey option is Long Mountain unless it goes really very north then Corndon or Red Hopton may be suitable.
 Despite the rasp star rating being zero around here the lapse charts indicate it being thermic with an inversion getting up to near 4000ft later on.
 It's a toss up between flying earlier when the inversion is lower but maybe less windy and later when smoother but windier.
 My preference would be later, you can always assess the wind on the ground as suitable to launch, but if it's turbulent once in the air it's a bit late to make that decision and low inversions always create turbulence.

 Thursday, light northerlies and thermic